soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive truth/statement=I will face the consequences of my choices and see clearly through deception +stats/drive power=5
 +stats/drive justice=4
-+bio/background Once concubine to Duke Leto Atreides, Jessica is a Bene Gesserit Reverend Mother who defied the Sisterhood by bearing a son instead of a daughter.
-Mother to Paul Muad'Dib and Alia, grandmother to Leto II and Ghanima, she carries the weight of seeing her choices ripple across the Imperium.
-Returned to Arrakis to guide her grandchildren and attempt to save her daughter from possession.
 +bio/personality Wise, calculating, and deeply maternal despite her Bene Gesserit training.
 Carries profound guilt over Alia's pre-born condition.
 She balances love for her family with cold practicality when needed.
 Master of Voice and Bene Gesserit arts.
 +bio/ambition Protect my grandchildren and save Alia from the darkness consuming her +bio/appearance A woman in her sixties who appears far younger due to Bene Gesserit training.
 She carries herself with the grace and authority of both a Reverend Mother and former ducal concubine.
 Her green Atreides eyes miss nothing, and her presence commands respect.